School of Social Welfare

 B. School of Social Welfare Student Conduct Code

-Students are expected to maintain conduct that is in accordance with standards of practice defined by the School of Social Welfare, Stony Brook University, the field education agency and the professional regulations of the State of New York.
+Students are expected to maintain conduct that is in accordance with standards of practice defined by the School of Social Welfare, Stony Brook University, the practicum education agency and the professional regulations of the State of New York.
 Students who engage in activities that are contrary to these standards will be subject to review and possible disciplinary action by the School of Social Welfare and the University.

 C. School of Social Welfare Academic Expectations